-When traveling to different time zones, being alert and mentally sharp is critical to guarantee mission success.
+When traveling to different time zones, being alert and mentally sharp is critical to mission success.
 The brain cannot rapidly adjust to time zone changes.
 This results in jet lag, which is characterized by impaired sleep during new local night (resulting in a sleep debt) and difficulty staying awake during new local day.

 - Eastward travel involves trying to advance sleep (go to bed earlier).

 - Westward travel involves trying to delay sleep (go to bed later).

 Delaying sleep is easier than trying to advance sleep; therefore, westward travel generally causes less sleep debt and jet lag than eastward travel.

 There is no quick fix for adapting to a new local time.
 However, by knowing when to expect minimal and maximal alertness/mental acuity, one can sometimes reduce the negative effects of travel across time zones via judicious use of caffeine and sleep medications, and by scheduling activities in the new time zone to avoid the most severe bouts of sleepiness (if possible).

 Pre-travel sleep tactics:

 - Do not attempt to pre-adapt to a new time zone.
 Attempting to pre-adapt by moving sleep/wake timing forward or backward is difficult to accomplish and of limited benefit.